Ultra-Processed Food and Mental Health

 The fructose found naturally in whole or minimally processed fruits or sweet vegetables, however - along with valuable fibre and nutrients these contain - is not similarly harmful.

-High sugar intakes are reliably associated with impairments of mood, behaviour and/or learning and memory in the general population, and are also strongly linked with almost all developmental and mental health conditions.
+High sugar intakes are regularly associated with impairments of mood, behaviour and/or learning and memory in the general population, and are also linked with almost all developmental and mental health conditions.
 Animal studies indicate many of these links may be causal - but as usual, ethical and practical obstacles limit definitive evidence in humans.

 The brain is 60% fat - so the type of fats that our diets provide is critical for healthy brain development and functioning.